openbikesensor/OpenBikeSensor3dPrintableCase/logo/README.md

 you can change filament and start with the next file.
 Printing brims can be problematic if the printed part only touches the build plate on smaller areas than the rest of the body does.

+### Importing into Ultimaker Cura

+To print in Ultimkaer Cura with two colors, follw these steps:
+* Click on the folder in the upper left corner and choose the first file.
+Make sure that on the left side extruder 1 is selected.
+* Click again on the folder and choose the second file.
+Now select extruder 2 on the left side.
+Both files should now be visible next to each other.
+* Select both parts (click, hold shift and click on the other part).
+Rightclick to bring up the context menu, select `Merge Models`.
+* Normally, they should align now.
+If not, align them manually.
+* Press `slice` and continue as normal.